Skip to content

 About Me

-I’m not a developer.
-I’m not a pure academic.
-I’m a psychologist who builds products — and the gap between those worlds is where the interesting problems live.
+I’m a psychologist, psychometrician, product strategist, and builder of measurement-driven systems.
+Not a developer.
+Not a pure academic.
+The gap between those worlds is where the interesting problems live.

 Academic Career